tgill880/vcpkg-testing/README.md

 # vcpkg-testing
-Test vcpkg prgrams for different platforms
+Simple test vcpkg programs to see what works on different platforms.